 Existing employees are regularly reminded of the contribution they can make in identifying slavery and human trafficking within the supply chain and to whom to report their suspicions.

 This statement has been approved by the board of directors of the Attwater Group and will be reviewed along with other policies at regular board meetings.
 This statement is made pursuant to section 54(1) of the act.

-Please contact us on email@example.com if you would like to see our full statement or talk to us in more detail about this or any other Corporate Policy.
+Please contact us via our contact form if you would like to see our full statement or talk to us in more detail about this or any other Corporate Policy.